-The network comprises of some 27924 poles, 2315 km of high voltage overhead lines, 311 km of high voltage underground cable, 21 zone substations and switchyards, 6581 distribution substations, one control room, and a communications network.
+The network comprises of some 27676 poles, 2274km of high voltage overhead lines, 336km of high voltage underground cable, 21 zone substations and switchyards, 6693 distribution substations, one control room, and a communications network.

 There are four hydro generating stations embedded in the network.
 The newest generator is a 0.5MW unit near Barrhill.
 Cleardale is a 1MW station, Montalto Hydro is a 1.6MW station, and Highbank is a 26MW station.
-The Barrhill unit is owned by Barrhill Chertsey Irrigation, Cleardale is owned by Mainpower, while Montalto Hydro and Highbank are owned by Trustpower.
+The Barrhill unit is owned by Barrhill Chertsey Irrigation, Cleardale is owned by Mainpower, while Montalto Hydro and Highbank are owned by Manawa Energy.